Forming a US LLC from Canada: Complete Guide (2026)

 The trade-off

-For most Canadian founders with US LLCs earning service income, the 8832 election produces a lower total tax burden.
-The specific numbers depend on the province of residence, the amount of income, and the type of income the LLC earns.
+For most Canadian founders earning service income through a US LLC, the 8832 election produces a lower total tax bill.
+The exact numbers depend on province, income amount, and income type.

-The 8832 election is a one-time filing.
-Once made, it cannot be revoked for 60 months (5 years) without IRS consent.
-The timing of this election — and whether to make it at all — depends on the specific income profile and provincial tax rates.
-This is a decision point where a cross-border tax professional (one licensed in both Canada and the US) has direct relevance.
+The 8832 election is a one-time filing and cannot be revoked for 60 months without IRS consent.
+This is a decision where a cross-border tax professional licensed in both countries has direct relevance.

 Alternative: Canadian corporation with US operations

-For some Canadian founders, forming a Canadian corporation (federal or provincial) and operating in the US market without a US entity is structurally simpler.
-Revenue from US clients flows into the Canadian corporation.
-No US entity means no CRA foreign affiliate rules, no FAPI classification, and no entity mismatch.
-The trade-off: loss of US banking presence, potential US tax withholding on service income, and perception issues with US clients.
+For some Canadian founders, forming a Canadian corporation and selling into the US without a US entity is the simpler path.
+Revenue from US clients flows into the Canadian corp.
+No US entity means no foreign affiliate rules, no FAPI, no entity mismatch.

 | Scenario | Canadian Corp | US LLC |